JesperLekland/react-native-svg-charts/README.md

 Welcome to react-native-svg-charts!

+`react-native-svg-charts` provides SVG Charts support to React Native on iOS and Android, and a compatibility layer for the web.

 ### Looking for maintainers!
 I alone don't have the time to maintain this library anymore.
 Preferably looking for somebody who uses this library in their proffesional work (how I originally got the time to maintain).

 ### version 5 is now available!